 Every country across the globe accepts a particular currency as the means of transaction.
 An individual can simply not carry and transact with any currency in any country.
 He or she needs to possess the currency which is valid in that particular territory.
 Residents of that country or territory would not face any problem in the transaction since it is logically assumed that the resident would carry the acceptable currency of the territory.
 What about those individuals who are visiting the country either for pleasure, work, education, or for any other reason?
 Most likely they might not carry enough or any acceptable currency of the territory at all.
 In such a scenario, these individuals have only one option of getting their currency exchanged either before setting off for the journey to the other country or just after landing in that country.
 So this article explains the complete information of procedure to exchange foreign currency in India.

 When an individual comes to India, he or she might face a similar situation.
-So what are the procedures for currency exchange in India and what are the documents required for foreign exchange?
+So what are the procedures to exchange foreign currency in India? and what are the documents required for foreign exchange?
 How and where can an individual visiting India get his or her currency exchanged?

 An individual planning to visit India should be clear about the entire procedure of currency exchange.
 This would help him or her from getting into any problem in this country.
 The procedure of exchanging foreign currency is both easy and simple.
 There are precisely three ways in which anybody can exchange any foreign currency into Indian Rupees after he or she lands in India.
 These three ways include:

 - Exchanging the foreign currency at designated currency exchange kiosks at the airports in India

 - Exchanging the foreign currency at Banks approved by the Reserve Bank of India, or